 - Current stage of the project: preliminary data, drafts, works-in-progress, etc.

 - Description of intended use of the funds.
 Estimates such as materials costs, time, publishing or website posting costs, and institutional overhead (if any), must be given.
 Cost risks, such as breakage or technical problems, should be included if possible.
+And remember – while $4,000 is our default, we permit some level of flexibility.
 (2-5 sentences, with round numbers)

-- Confirmation that your findings will be made publicly available upon project completion. (≥1 sentence)
+- Confirmation that your findings will be made publicly available upon project completion.
+Publications must be permanently open-access and free of charge to viewers. (≥1 sentence)

 - Confirmation that you will acknowledge the Freedom of Form Foundation’s financial assistance. (≥1 sentence)